nicolaiarocci/nicolaiarocci.com/content/post/my-aspnet-migration-from-dotnet5-to-dotnet6.md

 property at the application level to ensure that values are correctly handled.

 Our stack is now fully running on .NET 6.
-Upgrading a standard ASP.NET 5 project to .NET 6 was revealed to be relatively straightforward.
+Upgrading a standard ASP.NET 5 project to .NET 6 revealed to be relatively straightforward.
 The EF Core 6.0 migration can be more involved, while the Npgsql 6 migration requires some attention but, remember, you can always opt-out of the delicate timestamps change.
 Was the upgrade worth it?
 I think so for a few reasons.
 First, .NET